ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Kubernetes/S7-eks-01-managing-kubernete-cluster-with-eks/README.md

 kubectl get nodes --watch
 ```

-9. Show the EC2 instances newly created.
+9. Show the newly created EC2 instances.

 ## Part 4 - Configuring Cluster Autoscaler

 1. Explain what ```Cluster Autoscaler``` is and why we need it.

-2. Create a policy with following content.
+2. Create a policy with the following content.
 You can name it as ClusterAutoscalerPolicy.

 ```json
 {